-A Thaden education will be challenging and balanced.
+A Thaden education is challenging and balanced.
 Our students will graduate with a strong foundation in all disciplines across the humanities and the sciences and with the computational, analytical, and writing skills needed to succeed in college.
-We will combine an innovative curriculum and high academic standards with small classes and supportive teachers.
-Our faculty will also integrate and balance many different forms of instruction — from seminar-style teaching, to hands-on experiential learning, to outdoor and community-engaged projects that give students meaningful opportunities to connect their studies to the region and the world.
-Outside of their academic coursework, Thaden students will find abundant opportunities to develop as leaders, volunteers, and contributors to the life and spirit of the greater community, typically under the direction of coaches and instructors who are also members of the teaching faculty.
+We combine an innovative curriculum and high academic standards with small classes and supportive teachers.
+Our faculty also integrate and balance many different forms of instruction — from seminar-style teaching to hands-on experiential learning to outdoor and community-engaged projects that give students meaningful opportunities to connect their studies to the region and the world.
+Outside of their academic coursework, Thaden students find abundant opportunities to develop as leaders, volunteers, and contributors to the life and spirit of the greater community, typically under the direction of coaches and instructors who are also members of the teaching faculty.
 Most of all, we hope that Thaden students will take from their education a lifelong passion for learning and inspiration to lead lives of integrity, purpose, and responsible global citizenship.

-While meeting and exceeding Arkansas state requirements, Thaden’s educational program will motivate and inspire students to develop their academic potential and reach new heights of achievement.
+While meeting and exceeding Arkansas state requirements, Thaden’s educational program motivates and inspires students to develop their academic potential and reach new heights of achievement.
 We believe that school should be exciting and ignite in students a passion for learning and discovery.
 At the same time, we know that academic growth requires hard work, tough questions, constructive feedback, and provocative challenges.
-Offering small classes will allow us to better serve students whose strengths, skills, and aptitudes may vary from subject to subject.
+Offering small classes allows us to better serve students whose strengths, skills, and aptitudes may vary from subject to subject.

 We recruit teachers from throughout the region, the state, and the country in order to build a balanced learning environment where students encounter many different perspectives and are encouraged to think expansively about their potential.
 All of our educators bring to Thaden a passion for and mastery of the subjects they teach and the demonstrated ability to educate, inspire, and mentor young people, both inside and outside of the classroom.
-Members of our regional community who have wisdom and special expertise to share with our students (artists, business professionals, farmers, and many others) will also be invited to participate in the educational life of the school.
-Postings for teaching opportunities at Thaden will be available on our website later this year.
+Members of our regional community who have wisdom and special expertise to share with our students (artists, business professionals, farmers, and many others) are also invited to participate in the educational life of the school.

-Although the trimester system has not been widely adopted in the region, our academic calendar will begin on or near the same date as most public and charter schools in Northwest Arkansas and will be aligned with sports seasons, national holidays, and traditional breaks.
-The Thaden year will have two-week winter and spring breaks, celebrate special occasions such as Louise Thaden Day, and culminate with a multi-day Independent Work Fair (IWF) in May, during which students will have opportunities to present their own work around town and learn more about the work of their peers.
+Although the trimester system has not been widely adopted in the region, our academic calendar begins on or near the same date as most public and charter schools in Northwest Arkansas and is aligned with sports seasons, national holidays, and traditional breaks.
+The Thaden year has a one-week Thanksgiving break, two-week winter and spring breaks, and celebrates special occasions such as Louise Thaden Day.

-The school day will run from 8:10 am to 3:15 pm and follow a block schedule.
-Classes will generally meet for 75-minute periods (as opposed to the 50-minute periods that are standard among many high schools).
+The school day runs from 8:15 am to 3:15 pm and follows a block schedule.
+Classes generally meet for 60- and 75-minute periods (as opposed to the 50-minute periods that are standard among many high schools).
 A block schedule better supports intensive, problem-based inquiry as well as community-based and experiential work that takes place outside of the classroom or off campus.

-The lunch period at Thaden will be an important and enjoyable part of the day.
-It will last a full hour and be designed to underscore the lessons of our signature Meals program.
+The lunch period at Thaden is an important and enjoyable part of the day.
+It lasts a full hour and is designed to underscore the lessons of our signature Meals program.
 Students will also participate in the preparation of school lunches, often made with produce from our teaching gardens, as well as busing and composting at the end of the meal.

-Athletic practices and a variety of co-curricular activities will typically be scheduled after the academic day and conclude in the late afternoon.
+Athletic practices and a variety of co-curricular activities are typically scheduled after the academic day and conclude in the late afternoon.

-For one week at the end of the second and third trimesters, Thaden students will work with faculty, fellow students, and community members (artists, scientists, entrepreneurs, business leaders, etc.) to apply what they have learned in their classes to projects of local and global significance.
+For two weeks during the school year, Thaden students work with faculty, fellow students, and community members (artists, scientists, entrepreneurs, business leaders, etc.) to apply what they have learned in their classes to projects of local and global significance.
 For example, a history teacher might partner with an environmental scientist to design an immersive study of the experience of the Battle of Pea Ridge.
 What would soldiers have relied on for sustenance in the field?
 What landscape features and weather conditions might have influenced the staging of the campaign?
-The possibilities for collaboration and immersive learning in Northhwest Arkansas are endless, and these field-based projects – what we are calling Intensives — will allow teachers to model the investigative habits of mind essential to critical thinking.
+The possibilities for collaboration and immersive learning in Northwest Arkansas are endless, and these field-based projects – what we are calling Intensives — allow teachers to model the investigative habits of mind essential to critical thinking.